cmoa/collection/README.md

 <a name="acq_note">1: Accession Number Details:</a> It is in two or more parts, each part separated by a period.
 The first number indicates the year it was acquired (yy or yyyyy), the middle part generally identifies the lot in which it was given, and the third number identifies the specific item within the lot.
 Letters are also used to identify removable parts of a specific item, such as a coffee pot(A) and the lid to the coffee pot(B).
 Items acquired before 1996 begin with a 2 digit year identifier, so 96.1 refers to 1896.
 After 1996, four digit numbers were used.

-<a name="prov_note">2 Provenance Text Details:</a> The provenance is listed in chronological order, beginning with the earliest known owner.
+<a name="prov_note">2: Provenance Text Details:</a> The provenance is listed in chronological order, beginning with the earliest known owner.
 Life dates of owners, if known, are enclosed in brackets.
-Uncertain information is indicated by the terms "possibly" or "probably" and explained in footnotes.
+Uncertain information is indicated by the terms “possibly” or “probably” and explained in footnotes.
 Dealers, auction houses, or agents are enclosed in parentheses to distinguish them from private owners.
 Relationships between owners and methods of transactions are indicated by punctuation: a semicolon is used to indicate that the work passed directly between two owners (including dealers, auction houses, or agents), and a period is used to separate two owners (including dealers, auction houses, or agents) if a direct transfer did not occur or is not known to have occurred.
 Footnotes are used to document or clarify information.

 ---